Emerging technologies: Augmented reality

-This type of technology where digital graphics are loaded onto live footage has been around since the 20th century, but thanks to the arrival of more powerful computing hardware and the implementation of open source, this technology has been able to do things that we never thought were possible.
-Some ways in which we have used this technology can be through apps such as Pokémon Go, Snapchat and Instagram filters and other apps that create fictional things in real objects.
+This technology, which overlays digital graphics onto live footage, has existed since the late 20th century.
+However, with the development of more powerful computing hardware and the growth of open-source software, its capabilities have expanded far beyond what was once thought possible.
+Today, it is widely used in applications such as Pokémon Go, Snapchat and Instagram filters, and other platforms that integrate fictional or digital elements into real-world environments.

 Multi-use rockets

 Reusable rockets, in contrast to single use rockets that are disposed after launch, are able to propulsively land safely in a pre-specified place where they are recovered to be used again in later launches.
 Early prototypes include the McDonnell Douglas DC-X tested in the 1990s, but the company SpaceX was the first to use propulsive reusability on the first stage of an operational orbital launch vehicle, the Falcon 9, in the 2010s.
 SpaceX is also developing a fully reusable rocket known as Starship.
-Other entities developing reusable rockets include Blue Origin and Rocket Lab.
+Other companies developing reusable rockets include Blue Origin and Rocket Lab.